andymadrid/MCI_WGMS_Manuscript/README.md

 In each section there will be near-identical copies of the scripts that were used for each of the different comparions that were made in the manuscript.
 These include MCI:CU, AD:MCI, AD:CU, CU:MCI:AD.
 I'm sure there was a nice, clean way to combine all of the different iterations of the scripts into one concise, cohesive one, but available time and energy led me down this path instead.

+Questions, concerns, comments can be directed to madrid2@wisc.edu.

 -A.M.